-I grew up with a passion for wellbeing and health.
-I’d majored in economics during my undergrad during which I became fascinated with theories of incentives, nudges and behavioural economics.
+I grew up with a passion for employee wellbeing & business health performance.
+I’d majored in economics during my undergrad during which I became fascinated with theories of incentives, nudges, and behavioral economics.
 I then went on to do an MBA and throughout this time I was constantly studying companies that had changed the way we live using technology.
 It awoke in me a huge curiosity about technology and tech solutions.
 When I started my career working on tech & media companies as an M&A banker with Goldman in NY – that was where the tech bug really bit me.
 It was exciting to witness how tech solutions can transform millions of lives in profound and transformative ways and I wanted to be part of the change.

 I created Earthmiles after about 7 years in M&A. I have been lucky enough to work with an incredible co-founder and many advisers and investors who have shared their experiences and learnings along the way.

 Earthmiles contains two platforms – one is a direct-to-consumer B2C app which anyone can download and use.
 We have learnt from over 150,000 use cases in our B2C app and it acts as a laboratory for studying user behaviour.
 With all those learnings we have created a workplace wellbeing platform (B2B2C) called [email protected]

 How do you ensure there’s a tangible/quantifiable link between employee wellbeing and business performance?

 Employee wellbeing impacts business performance in myriad ways, not all of them entirely quantifiable.
 There is a direct impact on employee health, absenteeism, presenteeism and productivity.
 Physical, financial and mental health are key factors here, and providing support to employees to prevent issues or identifying and addressing them early is the commercially optimal approach, along with being the right thing to do.